SajedehLashgari/Visualization-of-missing-data/README.md

-# Visualization-of-missing-data
+# Visualization of missing data
-In this project, missing data is visualized using different R packages, also plots and the results of analysis (in Persian) were placed in plots.pdf and Visualization of missing data in R.pdf, respectively.
+In this project, the lost data is visualized using different R packages.
+Also, the diagrams and their analysis (in Persian) are placed in plots.pdf and Visualization of missing data in R.pdf, respectively.